firieshaikh/appcode-repo/README.md

-This is sample python-flask app.\nThis will be used in future for docker integration as well.
+This is sample python-flask app.
+This will be used in future for docker integration as well.